mtiller/ModelicaBook/text/source/behavior/discrete/cooling.rst

 response of the temperature itself, we see two distinct phases.
 The first phase is the initial transient response toward equilibrium (to match the ambient temperature).
-The second phase is the tracking of the ambient temperature as it increases.
+The second phase is the tracking of the ambient temperature as it decreases.

 Initial Transients
 ^^^^^^^^^^^^^^^^^^